Pattern 200 Zlotych 1980 MW "XIII Winter Olympic Games - Lake Placid 1980". Nickel. Without Flame (Poland, Peoples Republic)

 Auction prices

 Find out the current coin value of the Polish Pattern 200 Zlotych 1980 "XIII Winter Olympic Games - Lake Placid 1980" with mark MW.
 Nickel.
 Without Flame.
 This nickel coin from the times of Peoples Republic struck at the Warsaw Mint.
-The record price belongs to the lot 332 sold at the Dom Aukcyjny Numimarket.pl auction for PLN 550.
-Bidding took place September 22, 2019.
+The record price belongs to the lot 490 sold at the WDA - MiM auction for PLN 750.
+Bidding took place May 14, 2024.

 Сondition